Cepher-Bible/Kjv-Style-Covenant-Just/ENGINE/How-N-Why.md

-To explain the 32-Cord Engine, we have to look past the "book" and see the System.
 Most people read the Bible as a collection of stories.
 This engine treats it as a Linguistic Circuitry.
 If the words (the current) don’t have a precise path to travel (the cords), the power is lost in the "heat" of human interpretation and cultural drift.
 ## 1. The "How": Linguistic Locking and Snap-Mapping
 The engine functions through Atomic Consistency.
 In a standard Bible, the Hebrew word Ruach might be translated as "Spirit," "Wind," or "Breath" depending on the whim of the translator.
 This creates a "leak" in the logic.